LakshSingla/prolog-assignment/final/README.txt

 ------------------------------------------------------USAGE-------------------------------------------------------------

 Follow the steps to use the program -

+1. BEGIN EXECUTION

-1. Import file '' to prolog (All other necessary imports are handled automatically).
+	Import file 'parser.pl' to prolog (All other necessary imports, except 'database.pl', are handled automatically).
-	Sample database is in the file ''.
-Import it if necessary.
+	Sample database is in the file 'database.pl'.
+Import it if required.

+2. ADD FIREWALL RULES AT RUNTIME

-2. To add your own firewall rules during execution of program, pose the following query:
+	To add your own firewall rules during execution of program, pose the following query:

 				?- add_fwrule(Fate, Rule).

 	where,
 		Fate  is accept | reject | drop
 		Rule is in string form, as defined in the documentation provided with assignment.